 where

-O2 = the volumetric flow of oxygen in cm3/s, at the concentration determined in 8.3.5; and
+O2 = the volumetric flow of oxygen, in cm3/s, at the concentration determined in 8.3.5; and

-N2 = the corresponding volumetric flow rate of nitrogen in cm3/s.
+N2 = the corresponding volumetric flow rate of nitrogen, in cm3/s.

 NOTE — If an oxygen analyzer is used, the oxygen index should be determined using the readout from the particular instrument used.